ZilchEngine/ZilchDocs/code_reference/command_reference.markdown

 ---
  #  Market
-Show the Zero Market where you can download content for your projects
+Show the Zilch Market where you can download content for your projects

 |Tags|Shortcut|Menu Selection|
 |---|---|---|